Muscaw/GitFortress/README.md

 #### Fields Explanation
 - `github_token`: Your GitHub Personal Access Token (PAT) that allows GitFortress access to the GitHub API and private repositories.
+- `sync_delay`: The delay between two executions of the synchronizer.
+If the run lasts for more than sync_delay, it will be restarted immediately.
 - `clone_folder_path`: The directory where the repositories will be cloned and synchronized.
 - `ignore_repositories_regex`: A list of regex patterns for repositories to ignore during the cloning process.
 Repositories already cloned will still be synchronized.